9 Boot Trends You Need to Try This Fall

 The 90’s revival we’ve seen this year have brought these boots back.
 Although they have a “tough” feel, these are staples everyone should have in their closet.
 They’re also the perfect cold-weather boot.

-Don’t feel you have to go black: combat boots look great in metallic and girly colors too!
+Don’t feel you have to go black: combat boots look great in metallic and pastel too!

 What They Wore: Coachella Fashion 2012